 The Caribbean Science Series, Volume 1: 1.5 degree – New Findings on Implications for the Caribbean

-The Caribbean Community Climate Change Centre (CCCCC) has received financing from Green Climate Fund (GCF), toward the cost of the project titled “Cooperation on Climate Change Vulnerability, Adaptation, and Mitigation…
+The Caribbean Community Climate Change Centre (CCCCC) has received financing from Government of Italy, toward the cost of the project titled “Cooperation on Climate Change Vulnerability, Adaptation, and Mitigation…

 The Department of Environment of Antigua and Barbuda is now accepting applications for the above titled position.
 Peruse the official Terms of Reference here.
 Deadline…